micku7zu/vanilla-tilt.js/README.md

     scale:             1,      // 2 = 200%, 1.5 = 150%, etc..
     speed:             300,    // Speed of the enter/exit transition
     transition:        true,   // Set a transition on enter/exit.
-    axis:              null,   // What axis should be disabled.
-Can be X or Y.
+    axis:              null,   // Restrict tilt to specific axis (disabling rotation on that axis).
+Can be 'x' or 'y'.
     reset:             true    // If the tilt effect has to be reset on exit.
     easing:            "cubic-bezier(.03,.98,.52,.99)",    // Easing on enter/exit.
     glare:             false   // if it should have a "glare" effect